A Warning For Facebook Shorts Before Earnings

 Facebook (NASDAQ:FB) is set to report its Q4 and FY2016 results this week.
 With the stock hovering close to its all-time high, many investors are rightly wondering whether this is the best time to bet on FB.
-In FB's case, somewhat surprisingly, there is little causal connection between Earnings Surprise (('ES')) and the reaction of the stock immediately after earnings announcement.
+In FB's case, somewhat surprisingly, there is little causal connection between Earnings Surprise (ES) and the reaction of the stock immediately after earnings announcement.
 FB's reported EPS has consistently topped consensus EPS estimate in recent quarters, but the movement of the stock price has been rather unpredictable.
-In Q4 fiscal 2015, FB's 'ES' was 18% and the stock gained about 16% the following day.
+In Q4 fiscal 2015, FB's "ES" was 18% and the stock gained about 16% the following day.
 Last quarter, however, FB's stock tanked 5.5% despite the fact that the company's reported earnings beat analysts' consensus estimate by ~14%.
-So I believe that predicting the direction or magnitude of the change in FB's stock price based on 'ES' alone is not possible.
+So I believe that predicting the direction or magnitude of the change in FB's stock price based on "ES" alone is not possible.
 Nevertheless, it is likely that we'll see significant movements in FB's price after Wednesday's close because the stock is susceptible to large movements following earnings release.

 (Source: Nasdaq, Author's Calculations)